2lag/edit/README.md

 todo :
 - keep working on custom scrollbar plan
-- - global the cscroll if possible because we have to use it in wnd_type & func
 - add line count ( use edit_getlinecount/edit_getfirstvisibleline )
 - add cursor/caret position in bottom middle
 - minimize variable scope, clean up, & optimize everything in all files